ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 ./archiving-case.sh -x
 ```

-If you pass any other parameters to the script, it prints the error message and terminates.
+If you pass any other parameter to the script, it prints the error message and terminates.
+The same happens if you skip the parameter.

-W> Always call the `exit` command when handling errors in a script.
-It should return the non-zero exit status in this case.
+W> Always call the `exit` command when handling errors in your script.
+The script should return the non-zero exit status in this case.

 The `case` statement compares a string with a list of patterns.
 Each pattern has a corresponding code block.
-When the string matches the pattern, Bash executes the corresponding code block.
+Bash executes this block when its pattern and the string match each other.

 Each `case` block consists of the following elements: